 Step 6: Clean Up Correctly

-When the component, route, or page is leaving, stop the session and release the camera stream:What To Do With Diagnostics
+When the component, route, or page is leaving, stop the session and release the camera stream.
+Run these in order (samesession and stream as above):

 The quickest useful app behavior is:- show whether the session is